ConnectAI-E/Lark-OpenAI/readme.md

     <summary>Run On Replit</summary>
 <br>

-The fastest way to deploy the lark-openai to `repl.it` is to click the `Use Template` button below.
+The fastest way to deploy the lark-openai to `repl.it` is to click the button below.

 <a href="https://replit.com/@Leizhenpeng/Lark-OpenAI?v=1">
   <img alt="Run on Repl.it" src="https://repl.it/badge/github/alist-org/alist-replit" style="height: 40px; width: 190px;" />